IBM/knative-quarkus-bench/README.md

 Building native executables uses
 [GraalVM Native Image](https://www.graalvm.org/22.0/reference-manual/native-image/).
-If `native-image` is not acailable in your environment, Quarkus automatically downloads a container image of the latest GraalVM with Native Image support and builds the project in the container.
-We recommend this automated containerized build because it automatically uses the latest version of GraalVM, which is updated frequently.
+If `native-image` is not installed, Quarkus automatically downloads a container image of the latest GraalVM with Native Image support and builds the project in the container.
+This automated containerized build is beneficial as it automatically uses the latest version of GraalVM, which is updated frequently.

 ## Usage Instructions